sinzii/drafts/subprofile_wallet.md

 [Choko wallet](https://github.com/w3f/Grants-Program/blob/master/applications/choko_wallet.md) is also an other website-based wallet but there’re a few differences:

-- Choko wallet took the redirection-based approach like the near wallet did while SubProfile uses the `window.postMessage` API for cross-tab & cross-origin communication like how dapps interact with extension-based wallets.
+- Choko wallet took the redirection-based approach like the [NEAR wallet](https://wallet.near.org/) did while SubProfile uses the `window.postMessage` API for cross-tab & cross-origin communication like how dapps interact with extension-based wallets.
 - SubProfile is compatible with `@polkadot/extension` API which is widely adopted in the ecosystem, so dapps can integrate with SubProfile just like how they integrate with extension-based wallets.

 ## Team :busts_in_silhouette: